the-data-mogul/the-data-mogul.github.io/index.md

 ## About

+- Started by NYU Alumni with Masters degree in Computer Science.
+These tutorials helped us immensely during our coursework at NYU.
 - A guide to the best tutorials available for free on YouTube.
-- Useful for students enrolled in Engineering Colleges in India.
+- Most useful for students enrolled in Engineering Colleges in India.
+But anyone with a passion to learn Computer Science can make use of these resources.
-- Includes everything you need to know to be successful in a Data driven Industry.
+- Includes everything you need to know to be successful in a Data driven Industry including basic Computer Programming.
-- Building Projects using the Tutorials listed here will help you get your dream job.
+- Building Projects using the Tutorials listed here will help you get your dream job or start your own Startup.

 ## Usage